-I’m not giving directions to it but if you find this place, please treat it with great care.
+If you visit this place, please treat it with great care.
 Do not touch it.
 Take only photos and leave only footprints.